ritikmynet030/Azure-Networking-and-Security-Labs/04-azure-firewall-UDR/readme.md

 # Azure Firewall with User Defined Route (UDR)

 ## 📌 Project Overview
-This project demonstrates how to secure outbound and inbound traffic for Azure Virtual Machines using Azure Firewall combined with User Defined Routes (UDR).
-The lab enforces all traffic from an application subnet to flow through Azure Firewall, following enterprise-grade network security best practices aligned with the AZ-104 (Microsoft Azure Administrator) exam objectives.
+This project demonstrates how to secure **outbound and inbound traffic for Azure Virtual Machines using Azure Firewall combined with User Defined Routes (UDR)**.
+The lab enforces all traffic from an application subnet to flow through Azure Firewall, following enterprise-grade network security.

+Instead of allowing VMs to access the internet directly, **every inbound and outbound connection is inspected, filtered, and controlled by Azure Firewall**, which is how real enterprise Azure environments are designed.

 The implementation includes:
 - Azure Firewall deployment